JonasGeiping/jonasgeiping.github.io/_pages/student_info.md

 as student at the University of Tübingen.

 ## Internships:
-If you are a predoctoral student, you might be interested in applying to the Max-Planck summer internship program CaCTüS (https://www.projects.tuebingen.mpg.de/).
+If you are a predoctoral student, you might be interested in applying to the Max-Planck summer internship program [CaCTüS](https://www.projects.tuebingen.mpg.de/) in Tübingen.
 I am currently considering applications for internships only through this program.